d-r-n/d-r-n.github.io/_posts/2025-02-21-perfection.md

 mathjax: false
 ---

-Over the past two years as a founder, I’ve learned that in building successful products, perfection is only necessary where it matters.
+**Perfection only matters when it matters.**

-Every task falls into one of two buckets:
+Every task fits in one of two buckets:

-- **Mission-critical problems**: These demand 100% accuracy and anything less than perfect is unacceptable.
-Think autonomous driving, medical diagnoses, or banking transactions.
+- **Mission-critical:** Needs 100% accuracy.
+Anything less fails.
-- **Non-critical problems**: For these, around 80% accuracy is good enough, 90% is amazing.
-Examples of non-critical problems are googling for a chicken parmesan recipe or writing a blog post.
+- **Non-critical:** 80% is good enough, 90% is great.

-Building a perfect solution for non-critical tasks is a waste of time.
-At the same time, trying to get 99% accuracy on a mission-critical task is a fool’s errand.
-We wasted a ton of time building a 99% accurate solution for a client who needed 100%—and they walked away.
+Chasing perfection in the wrong places wastes time.
+I have spent a lot of time chasing perfection in things where it doesn't matter.
+I probably had to, to understand.

-Focus your effort on perfecting only mission critical things, and get everything else good enough to iterate later.
+Chasing perfection in the wrong places is wasted energy.
+I’ve done that plenty.
+Maybe I had to, to really understand this.